Insure.com ranks 2025’s best insurers. See the winners.

 How Molina scores for its provider network

-Molina was the top-rated insurer in this category.
-A healthcare provider network is a group of doctors, specialists and hospitals that provide services to insured members at a lower cost than providers outside the network.
+Molina didn’t fare well in this category.
+Of the customers we surveyed, 76% were satisfied with the company’s network – a group of doctors, specialists and hospitals that provide services to insured members at a lower cost than providers outside the network.
 A strong provider network can be a key consideration when shopping for a health plan.
-However, this was another area in which no insurer received especially high marks.
+Elevance was the leader in this category, followed by Aetna.

 Insurance companyPercent of customers who highly rank the company’s provider network